Concierge Top 5 – Hiking Trails Near Asheville

-The Concierge staff at The Residences at Biltmore love making suggestions to guest on local area activities.
-Guest who are looking to enjoy the outdoors and fresh air can get the full Western North Carolina experience on these trails that our concierge have voted as their favorites.
-From easy to difficult there is a hike for everyone one this list.
+The Concierge staff at The Residences at Biltmore love making suggestions to guests on local area activities.
+Guests who want to enjoy the outdoors and the fresh air of an Asheville hike can get the full Western North Carolina experience on these trails that our concierges have voted as their favorites.
+From easy to difficult, there's a hike for everyone on this list.

-If you are wanting to stick close to downtown but experience the full beauty of the Smoky Mountains this trail is for you.
+If you want to stick close to downtown but experience the full beauty of the Smoky Mountains, this trail is for you.
 Just a short drive from downtown Asheville, Craggy Gardens is a great place to visit for a short hike or picnic.
 Craggy Gardens Trail is accessible from the Visitor Center parking area and continues for 8/10 of a mile to an amazing overlook with mountains as far as the eye can see.

-Graveyard Fields is a unique trail just off the Blue Ridge Parkway.
-This area was once overwhelmed by high winds and wildfires many years ago but has since been naturally revitalized into an alluring sight.
-Just a short ways down the trail you will reach the lower falls where you can hop off the trail for a closer look at the waterfall or a photo opt.
-Continue on the four mile loop to view the upper falls and eventually make it back to the overlook parking area.
+Don't be scared off by the name; Graveyard Fields is so-named because logging in the area left tree stumps resembling gravestones through the area.
+Now, the "fields" offer a unique trail just off the Blue Ridge Parkway that leads to glorious sights and waterfalls.
+Just a short walk down the trail leads to the lower falls, where you can hop off the trail for an Insta-worthy shot of the waterfalls.
+Continue on the four-mile loop to view the upper falls and eventually make it back to the overlook parking area.

 Black Balsam Knob

-Also known as Black Balsam Bald for its treeless mountain tops this area is home to many hiking options along a 5 mile loop.
-Parts of the trail are rougher than others and may be a little more challenging for some people but the views are worth traveling over some rocky patches.
-The first bald is just a short walk from the parking area and once you experience the scenery from there you will want to explore the rest of what this trail has to offer.
+Also known as Black Balsam Bald for its treeless mountain tops, this area is home to many hiking options along a 5-mile loop.
+Parts of the trail are rougher than others and may be a little more challenging for some people, but the views are worth traveling over some rocky patches.
+The first bald is just a short walk from the parking area and once you experience the scenery from there you'll want to explore the rest of what this trail has to offer.

 Looking Glass Rock

 The Devil’s Courthouse is the perfect spot to stretch your legs after a long ride on the Blue Ridge Parkway.
-The walk to the overlook takes about 20 minutes on a mostly paved trail from the parking area and the view from the top is breathtaking.
+The walk to the overlook takes about 20 minutes on a mostly paved trail from the parking area, and the view from the top is breathtaking.
+Plus you might see a few hawks, vultures, eagles, or Peregrine Falcons hanging out.
 Also, there are several trails around the base of the courthouse that are perfect for a nice day of hiking.